kenudeh/ConvertDocs/docs/charges.md

 ## Convert's Service Charge
-Our service charge for each transaction depends on the network provider whose airtime you are selling.
-We charge 10% for MTN and 12% for Airtel.
-The following table explains more: <br></br>
+The service charge for each transaction depends on the network provider.
+We apply the following rates:

+* 10% for MTN
+* 12% for Airtel

+Refer to the table below for more details:

 | Service provider | Airtime sold | Service charge | Payable amount |
 |------------------|--------------|----------------|----------------|